-Real estate values have been historically cyclical.
+Real estate values have historically been cyclical.
 As the general economy grows, demand for real estate increases and occupancies and rents may increase.
 As occupancies and rents increase, property values increase, and new development occurs.
 As development may occur, occupancies, rents and property values may decline.
 Because leases are usually entered into for long periods and development activities often require extended times to complete, the real estate value cycle often lags the general business cycle.
 Because of this cycle, real estate companies may incur large swings in their profits and the prices of their securities.
+Developments following the onset of COVID-19 have adversely impacted certain commercial real estate markets, causing the deferral of mortgage payments, renegotiated commercial mortgage loans, commercial real estate vacancies or outright mortgage defaults, and potential acceleration of macro trends such as work from home and online shopping which may negatively impact certain industries, such as brick-and-mortar retail.

 The total returns available from investments in real estate generally depend on the amount of income and capital appreciation generated by the related properties.
 The performance of real estate, and thereby the Fund, will be reduced by any related expenses, such as expenses paid directly at the property level and other expenses that are capitalized or otherwise embedded into the cost basis of the real estate.